 The lights can be used to illuminate photos you take outside of a light box.
 My light stands can also function as camera tripods.
 And I've used the light box frame to support photography backdrops outside of the light box.

 Place your light box on a surface with the open end pointing out toward the spot where you plan to set up your camera.

-Before you place your product, set up your backdrop inside the light box.
+Before you place your product, set up your backdrop inside of the box.
 Your light box will probably have clips in the top back corners.
-Use them to hold your backdrop in place.
+Use them to hold a backdrop, such as a sweep of white poster board, in place.